 Welding

 Because of its higher ductility, 6061 is much easier to form and weld than 7075.
-While 6061 is easily weldable, 7075 is prone to welding defects like heat cracking and is generally considered unweldable.
-This is an important consideration if parts will need to be joined, as 7075 can only be joined with rivets or other fasteners.
+While 6061 aluminum is easily weldable and can withstand higher temperatures, 7075 is prone to welding defects like heat cracking and is generally considered unweldable.

 Machining

-Both 6061 and 7075 have good machinability.
-However, because it’s not as hard, 6061 is more easily machined than 7075.
-Manufacturers and fabricators consider 6061 the go-to aluminum alloy for most machined parts because of its balance of machinability, strength, and other desirable properties.
+Manufacturers and fabricators consider 6061 the go-to aluminum alloy for most machined parts because of its balance of machinability, strength, and other desirable mechanical properties.

-Applications of 6061 vs. 7075
+Applications of 6061 Aluminum vs. 7075 Aluminum

-Aluminum 6061 is an extremely versatile alloy and is suitable for a wide range of structural applications.
+Aluminum 6061 is an extremely versatile aluminum alloy and is suitable for a wide range of structural applications.
 It is particularly useful when:

 - Welding will be required.

-- Corrosion is a concern.
+- Corrosion resistance is needed.

 - Cost is an important factor.